It’s all about the Money, Money, Money!

 ABSTUDY provides financial help for Aboriginal and Torres Strait Islander Australians who are studying or undertaking an apprenticeship.

 Remote Area Allowance provides extra financial help for people receiving certain income support payments who are living in a remote area.

 Start-up Loans provide tax-free financial help for full-time students studying an approved course at a higher education institution.
 If you receive Youth Allowance, Austudy or ABSTUDY Living Allowance you may be eligible.
 You can apply for a loan through your Centrelink online account.

 Relocation Scholarship provides an annual payment to help certain students in higher education who are required to live away from their family home while studying.

 Scholarships, Grants and Bursaries

 There are a lot of different organisations offering scholarships, grants and financial assistance.
 Help is out there, you just need to find it.
 Start with your careers advisor if you are in high school – start this process early (Year 11 or start of Year 12) and keep on it.
 New scholarships, grants and funding open up all the time, so be vigilant.

-Community groups like Rotary, CWA and CEF local foundations all offer scholarship and grant opportunities.
-Local councils are also another good one.
+Community groups like CEF foundations, as well as Rotary and Country Women’s Association branches offer scholarship and grant opportunities.
+Local councils are also another good avenue of enquiry.

-When exploring what unis you’d like to go to also check out the scholarships they have available – these will be available to you if you get accepted there.
+When exploring what universities you’d like to attend, check out the scholarships they have available – these will be available to you if you get accepted there.